FOR IMMEDIATE RELEASE

 “There’s nothing like working with the actual fish,” Reading says.

-Reading will present at the North Carolina Aquaculture Development Conference, which will convene March 12 to 14 in New Bern, where the team will prepare and plan for StriperHub’s next stages.
+Reading will speak at the North Carolina Aquaculture Development Conference, which will convene March 12 to 14 in New Bern, where the team will prepare and plan for StriperHub’s next stages.
 For more about the conference, visit NCaquaculture.org.

 North Carolina Sea Grant (Lead Institute):